-Ultimately, single sign on creates a system that is both secure and simple for employees to use without requiring complicated setup processes for new employees or painful training sessions about network permissions and usernames/passwords/PINs/codes/badges.
+Ultimately, single sign-on creates a system that is both secure and simple for employees to use without requiring complicated setup processes for new employees or painful training sessions about network permissions and usernames/passwords/PINs/codes/badges.

-If every employee uses a singular login no matter which device they’re using or where they connect from, people won’t get confused about what credentials they need to use where—meaning fewer breaches due to confusion around who has permission to do what where.
+If every employee uses a singular login no matter which device they’re using or where they connect from, people won’t get confused about what credentials they need to use where—meaning fewer breaches due to confusion around who has permission to do what and where.

 As businesses continue to seek ways to streamline processes and improve productivity, the adoption of SSO is likely to grow, making it an essential tool in the modern retail and warehouse environment.